-Biotechnological innovation is needed to replace fossil-fuel based plastic materials with bio-based ones which are more environmentally friendly, biodegradable, and recyclable.
+Biotechnological innovation is needed to replace fossil-fuel-based plastic materials with bio-based ones which are more environmentally friendly, biodegradable, and recyclable.
 Current research work is aimed at finding out more ways to use these bio-based materials as additives for plastics.

 The bio-based materials that are most widely studied for usage as additives in plastics manufacturing are plant oils, cellulose-derived, and lignin-derived polymers.

-In general, these plastic additives can be classified into two categories – those that improve quality of the final product and those that reduce cost of the process (or improve production rates).
+In general, these plastic additives can be classified into two categories – those that improve the quality of the final product and those that reduce the cost of the process (or improve production rates).
 It’s been proven that hemp additives can broach both areas.
-Hemp has the same, if not better mechanical properties (lower weight, more strength) vs. the traditional plastic additives.
+Hemp has the same, if not better mechanical properties (lower weight, more strength) vs. traditional plastic additives.

-Sustainability without Compromise
+Sustainability Without Compromise